ChinmayRai/Automatically-Curated-Accident-Maps/README.md

 #### Notes to self
 1. sent_selector7.py and sent_selector7_beta.py are same except that beta version also prints certain things

+#### OpenIE fallacies
+1. The cat woke up the dog.
+2. Cheers to all my fans!

 #### Pending Issues:
 1. body output - may 2017 - day11, article 0 - body has numbers 1 to 6 in it.